-There are humanitarian organizations all over the world, and pretty much all of them are in need of resources.
+There are humanitarian organizations all over the world in need of resources.
 If you are able to donate your time to one of these organizations, that’s wonderful.
-If you can’t, they sure could use some money to enable their workers to provide resources to those who are suffering.
-You can do an online search yourself, or check out the UN’s World Humanitarian Day website for resources to get you started.
+If you can’t, a monetary donation would go a long way in supplementing workers' resources to help suffering communities.
+Search online for organizations doing humanitarian work, or go directly to the UN’s World Humanitarian Day website for resources to get you started.

 Do some humanitarian work in your community

-Being a humanitarian doesn’t have to mean traveling to a war zone—the point of humanitarian aid is to alleviate people’s suffering and maintain human dignity.
-We’re willing to bet that there are plenty of options for you to do just that somewhere in your community.
-Try volunteering at a homeless shelter, a nursing home, a hospital, or a place that serves underprivileged children.
+Being a humanitarian doesn’t have to mean traveling to a war zone — the point of humanitarian aid is to alleviate people’s suffering and maintain human dignity.
+There may be plenty of options for you to do just that close to home.
+Try volunteering at a homeless shelter, a nursing home, a hospital or a place that serves underprivileged children.

 Contact your elected leaders

-Choose your preferred method of communication (a phone call, a letter, a tweet) to let your elected leaders know how important humanitarian crises are to you.
-Ask them to commit to any number of actions to help bolster humanitarian causes in your community or country as well as outside it.
+Call, email or send a tweet to let your elected leaders know how important humanitarian crises are to you.
+Ask them to commit to any number of actions to help bolster humanitarian causes in the areas that are near and dear to your heart.

 Why World Humanitarian Day is Important